js-headquaters/beast-memory-game/readme.md

 - **[`GameOverComponent`](src/components/game-over/game-over.tsx)**: Displayed after the game ends.
 It presents the end-of-game statistics.
 - **[`StatisticComponent`](src/components/statistic/statistic.tsx)**: Provides an overview of previous game results and displays average gameplay statistics.

+## Feedback on Developing Telegram's WebApp

+### What We Appreciated

+- Telegram's client uses modern webViews, which lets developers use the newest JS features without worries about compatibility.
+- The "@twa-dev/types" package is very useful.
+It gives types for WebApp features and acts like a guide or reference.
+- The WebApp API is easy to understand and use.
+- The Telegram beta version has dev tools, making it easier to find and fix problems.
+- Working with the WebApp was free of big problems.
+It felt like building a regular web site.

-## Challenges Encountered with Telegram's API
+### Challenges Encountered

-- Encountered challenges with cloud storage responsiveness in the Telegram beta on macOS.
+- We had some issues with cloud storage speed in the Telegram beta for macOS.
-- Style application to the main button and back button is limited to JS, restricting a complete reliance on CSS variables.
+- Changing the style of the main and back buttons mainly uses JS, so we couldn't fully use CSS variables for theming
-- The main button doesn't support HEX8 color formats, necessitating alternative color format considerations.
+- The main button doesn't know HEX8 colors.
+We had to think of other ways to choose colors.
-- For optimal compatibility, it's advisable to validate layouts in Safari as the macOS Telegram client utilizes its browser engine.
+- To make sure everything works, we checked our designs in Safari.
+Looks like the macOS Telegram client uses Safari's engine.
-- Based on our informal tests among acquaintances, Haptic Feedback might not be consistent across all devices; some reported no vibration feedback at all.
+- From tests with friends, we found that the Haptic Feedback doesn't always work.
+Some said they didn't feel any vibration.